Valley of the Dinosaurs: Comics

 Charlton Comics published 11 issues of a comic book series based on the TV cartoon featuring new stories from April 1975 until December 1976.
 Harvey Comics published a one-shot reprint of the comics in 1993.

 Home media

-On March 22, 2011, Warner Archive released Valley of the Dinosaurs: The Complete Series on DVD in region 1 as part of their Hanna-Barbera Classics Collection.
+On March 22, 2011, Warner Archive released Valley of the Dinosaurs: The Complete Series on DVD in region 1 as part of their Hanna-Barbera Classic Collection.
 This is a Manufacture-on-Demand (MOD) release, available exclusively through Warner's online store and Amazon.com.